Collinsworth calling Browns, harkens back to early years

 When he was starting out as an analyst, it seemed like Browns games were all that Collinsworth was doing.

-Before Collinsworth became a 16-time Sports Emmy winner and regarded as one of the top analysts in any sport, he was a struggling broadcaster working his way up the depth chart at NBC.
+Before Collinsworth became a 16-time Sports Emmy winner and built a reputation as one of the top analysts in any sport, he was a struggling broadcaster working his way up the depth chart at NBC.

-“Whatever the worst game was, I was on it and thank goodness I was,” Collinsworth said when recounting his early days with NBC.
-“The idea I am still doing games after all my early screw ups is amazing,”
+“Whatever the worst game was, I was on it and thank goodness I was,” Collinsworth said, recalling his early days with NBC.
+“The idea I am still doing games after all my early screw-ups is amazing.”

 During Collinsworth’s first four seasons with NBC, 15 of his first 38 games involved the Browns.
-He has since had them only three times since the start of the 1995 season.
+He has since had them only three times since 1995.

-Collinsworth retired in 1989 after an eight-year career with the Cincinnati Bengals.
-He quickly transitioned into media, hosting a sports talk show on radio in Cincinnati along with reporting for HBO’s “Inside the NFL” while attending law school.
+Collinsworth retired in 1989 after an eight-year playing career with the Cincinnati Bengals.
+He quickly transitioned into media, hosting a sports talk radio show in Cincinnati along with reporting for HBO’s “Inside the NFL” while attending law school.

 In 1990, he became one of the co-hosts of “Inside the NFL” and was hired by NBC for four games.
 Collinsworth was paired with Jim Donovan, the longtime sports director at Cleveland’s NBC affiliate.